University of New Haven: Through the Eyes of Two International Students

 The University of New Haven, with a student body of over 6,000 students, is nestled away in the beautiful suburban community of West Haven, Connecticut.
-The private, liberal arts university has been recognised as one of the best in the Northeast United States by The Princeton Review as it successfully fulfils its mission year after year to provide students with excellent higher level education through experiential, collaborative and discovery-based learning.
+The private, liberal arts university has been recognized as one of the best in the Northeast United States by The Princeton Review as it successfully fulfills its mission year after year to provide students with excellent higher-level education through experiential, collaborative, and discovery-based learning.

 Learn more about the University of New Haven (UNH) through the eyes of Herlander Sousa from Angola and Taylor Darville from the Bahamas, both currently enrolled at the school.

 Herlander Sousa is from Luanda, Angola and he is a junior at the University of New Haven studying Finance.
 Herlander attended school up to 9th grade in Luanda before transferring to New York Military Academy in upstate New York where he earned his high school diploma.